 Appealing an offer

-You can appeal for a school named on your application that has not been able to offer your child a place.
+You can appeal for any school named on your application that has not been able to offer your child a place.

-The deadline for submitting an appeal is Friday 15 May 2020.
+The deadline for submitting an appeal is Tuesday 14 May 2024 for offers made on 16 April.

 When you appeal you: